Referendum Exploration

 When reviewing these figures, it is important to note that utilization rates are based on the number of instructional spaces available in each building.
 Some adjustments may still occur before the start of the 2026–27 school year.
 For example:

-- The conversion of certain classrooms to non-instructional spaces (such as secure entrance projects) may affect available capacity.
+- Converting certain classrooms to non-instructional spaces (such as secure entrance projects) may affect available capacity.

 - Hillcrest recently moved into a larger facility; however, not all rooms in the new space are designated for instructional use and are therefore not included in capacity calculations.